system-transparency/system-transparency/README.md

 See [debugging section](#Debugging)

 ## Build Process in Detail
 There are two main parts to build.
 You need an operating system which is reproducible and completely self-contained in a Linux kernel + initramfs.
-Then you need to build the _stboot_ bootloader depending on your deploymet scenario.
+Then you need to build the _stboot_ bootloader depending on your deployment scenario.
 Further you need some additional things likes keys to be set up and at the right place.
 To be able to build these components you need to build a tool chain once.

 ### Tool Chain